 What would happen if butter and guacamole got married?
 This delicious steak topper!
 Butter, avocado, lime juice, parsley, chives, and salt are processed together until a smooth but slightly chunky consistency forms.
 You can either simply spoon on top of the cooked meat, or form into a log, chill, slice, and place on top the hot, juicy steak.

 We all know red wine goes perfectly with steak, but shallots are also a great match; the subtle flavors of onion and garlic are the ideal complement to the richness of the meat, especially filets and ribeyes.
-Dijon mustard rounds out this compound butter, with a bit of olive oil for added smoothness.
+Dijon mustard rounds out this shallot and red wine compound butter, with a bit of olive oil for added smoothness.

 Blue cheese can really add flavor to a steak as the combination of the beef flavor with the salty tartness of blue cheese really stands out.
 And due to the richness of the sauce, a little goes a long way.
 Heavy cream, blue cheese, and Worcestershire sauce work together to make a delicious topping for grilled steak.
 A little drizzle is all you need to bring your steak up to the next level.